reymondjulio/reymondjulio.com/README.md

 I'm **Reymond Julio**, a student majoring in Communication Science at Multimedia Nusantara University.
 I :heart: coding and I'm currently changing careers to become a Software Engineer 💻.

 Welcome to my personal website 🙂.
-My personal website is made with Figma, HTML and CSS technology.
+My personal website is made with Figma, HTML, and CSS technology.
 This design was inspired by [Kent C. Doods](https://kentcdodds.com/) and [Josh W Comeau](https://www.joshwcomeau.com/) websites.

 ## My Design